ucan-wg/delegation/README.md

 # 5 Validation

-FIXME note that validation happens at exection time
+Validation of a UCAN chain MAY occur at any time, but MUST occur upon receipt of an [Invocation] prior to execution.

-Each capability has its own semantics, which needs to be interpretable by the target resource handler.
-Therefore, a validator MUST NOT reject all capabilities when only one is not understood.
+Each capability has its own semantics, which needs to be interpretable by the [Executor].
+Therefore, a validator MUST NOT reject all capabilities when one that is not relevant to them is not understood.
+For example, if a caveat fails a delegation check at execution time, but is not relevant to the invocation, it MUST be ignored.

 If _any_ of the following criteria are not met, the UCAN MUST be considered invalid: